futuremake/futuremake.github.io/README.md

 # futuremake.github.io
 Project website to teach people how to teach themselves skills to survive this pandemic.
 Knowledge is power, and to fend off the invading COVID-19 menace from the Planet Pandemic, we need all the power we can get!

+To check out the site, go to: "futuremake.github.io/index.html"